michaelglenister/MODE-TASK/docs/source/pca_use.rst

 Run the following command to see the detailed usage and other options:
 	``mds.py -h``

-4.t-SNE on MD trajectory
+t-SNE on MD trajectory
 --------------------------------------------------------------------

 t-SNE (t-distributed Stochastic Neighbor Embedding) is a tool for dimensionality reduction.
 It is a variant of stochastic  neighbor embedding technique. t-SNE uses a measure of dissimilarity, which in case of MD trajectory could be Euclidean distance between internal coordinates or pairwise RMSD.

 **General Usage:**